youngbald/Poll-votes-Django-Project-/README.md

 py manage.py runserver
 http://localhost:8000/polls/
 python manage.py migrate
-Getting runtime help
+To get runtime help, use the following commands:

 django-admin help
-Run django-admin help to display usage information and a list of the commands provided by each application.
+This will display usage information and a list of the commands provided by each application.

-Run django-admin help --commands to display a list of all available commands.
+django-admin help --commands
+This will display a list of all available commands.

-Run django-admin help <command> to display a description of the given command and a list of its available options. django-admin check auth admin myapp django-admin check --tag models --tag compatibility django-admin check --database default --database other python manage.py migrate //for database python manage.py makemigrations polls //for changes to models python manage.py sqlmigrate polls 0001 //return sql and migration name
+django-admin help <command>
+This will display a description of the given command and a list of its available options.

+django-admin check auth admin myapp django-admin check --tag models --tag compatibility django-admin check --database default --database other

+python manage.py migrate //for database python manage.py makemigrations polls //for changes to models python manage.py sqlmigrate polls 0001 //return sql and migration name